Vaccination: Costs and benefits

 They estimated that it would cost between $2.8 billion and $3.7 billion to develop at least one vaccine for each of them.
 This should be set against the potential cost of an outbreak.
 The 2003 SARS outbreak in East Asia cost $54 billion.

 Game theory uses utility functions to model costs and benefits, which may include financial and non-financial costs and benefits.
 In recent years, it has been argued that game theory can effectively be used to model vaccine uptake in societies.
 Researchers have used game theory for this purpose to analyse vaccination uptake in the context of diseases such as influenza and measles.
-Game theoretic analysis can be especially beneficial when a large and complex range of factors and parameters need to be taken into account by individuals in making vaccination decisions, and several options for vaccination are available, such as in the context of COVID-19 vaccination.
-Piraveenan et al. has argued that game theory, particularly when used in conjunction with models of bounded rationality of people, can be an effective tool in modelling and predicting COVID-19 vaccination uptake, which can in turn guide government policy.